The Great Machine of Evolution

 —Izathel, High Chancellor

 Your opponents are the true manifestation of the Not-Whole: they are the weak and misguided who desperately cling to their heretical imperfection of embracing flesh.
 If you wish to spread the glory of Phyrexia and purge the weakness out of your opponents then this is the deck and more importantly - Commander for you.
 Atraxa is a force to be reckoned with - possessing enough keywords to overshadow most creatures, but her true strength lies in her last keyword: Proliferate.
-This ability plays into the central themes of the deck which incorporates counters to bolster the power of your own forces or weaken those of your opponents.
+This ability plays into the central themes of the deck which incorporates counters to bolster the power of your own forces while weakening those of your opponents.
 The inclusion of a "Soft Lock" sub-theme utilizes enchantments and artifacts with Fading counters alongside New Phyrexia's Praetors to help control the battlefield and speed of play while your main wincon - Infect - brings your opponents closer to the sublime truth of Compleation.

 Just so it's clear - you only need 10 poison counters on an opponent for them to reach compleation - (See rule 104.3d).
 Infect damage cannot be healed or transferred - Phyrexia's touch is nearly impossible to remove.
 There is however, a big but to consider - playing such a unique and arguably strong wincon as Infect will place the pilot of this deck at a political disadvantage for most games.
 Infect/Poison counters are typically viewed (from my own personal experience) as a high priority for opponents to address.
 Sometimes the whole table pitches in to completely dismantle your boardstate and keep you from playing magic.
 To try and counteract this, it is always important to set the expectation.
 With this deck in mind, announce to your opponents the themes that are core to its function before the game begins.
 For opponents who wish to not experience the wonders that Phyrexia could bring them - give them a chance to express their opinion (and disgusting embrace of flesh).